Sybit-Education/Diveni/docs/guide/install.md

 Afterwards you have to enter the used organisation in `AZURE_ORGANIZATION` and the personal access token in `AZURE_CLIENTPAT` in `backend/.env`.

+### Gitlab Connector

+For setting up the Gitlab Connector, you need to generate a personal access token. <br>
+#### How to create a personal access token
+1. Click on your profile picture in the top left corner
+2. Click on "Edit profile"
+3. Click on Access Tokens on the left menu bar
+4. Click on "Add new Token"
+5. Give the access token a name & an expiration date of your choice
+6. For the scopes select "api"
+7. Press on "Create personal access token"

+For the last step you just need to add the personal access token to the `GITLAB_TOKEN` field in `backend/.env`.

 ## Docker

 The infrastructure is divided in several Docker containers: